ARowena/Assignment1MontesReyla-/README.md

 4. To develop an understand of new file structres

 ####Instructions
-This repository contains two R codes, structed as follows:
+This repository contains two R codes ("Assigment1_Loblolly.R" and "TreeCode1.R", structed as follows:

 1. Sets the working directory,
 2. Links  codes dynamically (only for file XXXX),